 1. HoAoOo Pet Training Clicker 2-Pack

-- Adjustable wrist strap keeps the clicker handy during walks or training sessions
+- Comfortable wrist strap: Keeps the clicker accessible during training

 2. Buddy Biscuits Trainers Soft & Chewy Bacon

-- No corn, soy, or artificial flavors for peace of mind with sensitive dogs
+- No corn, soy, or artificial flavors: Suitable for sensitive dogs

 - Clean ingredient list